seansfkelley/seansfkelley.github.io/_drafts/code-style.md

 ## Perfect is the Enemy of Good

-You've probably heard this before, stated as "don't let perfect be the enemy of good".
-I like the more assertive phrasing because _you are in control_.
+The standard phrasing of this -- "don't let perfect be the enemy of good" -- isn't assertive enough for my tastes.
+You are in control.
 Misguidedly seeking perfection isn't happening _to_ you.

 What's usually missed when this is cited is that (1) it takes a lot experience to learn where the line is and (2) where you draw the line is probably not exactly where I do.
-Keep that in mind and learn to be a little flexible without compromising on the principles that truly make a difference.
+Keep this in mind and learn to be a little flexible without compromising on the principles that truly make a difference.

 # Superficial Code Style